jeremyknight-me/presentations/README.md

-# presentations
+# Presentations
-Code and artifacts for the presentations I've given
+Code and artifacts for my presentations